jordannholmes/FinalProject/README.md

 library("TR8")
 ```

-# Instructions
+## Instructions
-Our ultimate goal is to obtain only the unique species names.
+Our ultimate goal is to obtain only the unique genus and species combinations.
 After this
 we will input this data to Rstudio.
 Steps are as follow:

 1) Remove lines with ';' and lines with no taxonomy provided,